Ross Financial Aid

 Attending medical school requires a major financial commitment.
-Ross University School of Medicine is committed to providing medical school applicants and active medical students with information to help fund your education through financial aid, including medical school loans and scholarships.
+Ross University School of Medicine (RUSM) is committed to providing medical school applicants and active medical students with information to help fund your education through financial aid, including medical school loans and scholarships.

 Financial aid is available to all eligible students.
 It is intended to fill the gap that may exist between your family's ability to afford educational expenses and the cost of attendance.
 Typically, students at Ross Med finance the cost of their education by combining family resources, institutional student loans, scholarships and loans from other sources.